carl-hellein/carl-hellein.github.io/README.md

 - Mixing together some Blender shaders and compositor styles.
 - Making a database backend to track mileage and maintenance for a fleet of bicycles.
+- Learning Rust to try to make something:
+  - Possibly link it to itch.io
+  - Looking in to using the Bevy engine.

 <ul>
   {% for post in site.posts %}